 I work with clay that is made just down the street from my studio, The Squeaky Wheel, in the River Arts District.
 It is a

-co-operative studio.
-It is a joy to share a space and resources with other artists.
+co-operative studio and a joy to share a space and resources with other artists.
 I form or pinch

-all of my clay byhand.
+all of my clay by hand.
 Most of my work is spoon burnished and has some carved detail.
 I create intuitively, most of my work is functional, one of a kind, and asymmetrical.
-I envision all of my
+I envision all clay

-work being placed in a natural setting.
-I envision having folks stumble upon it and experience that the piece belongs there or might have somehow come from the environment itself.
+pieces I make being placed in a natural setting, having folks stumble upon it, and experience that the piece somehow belongs there or might have come from the environment itself.
 I use Little

-Loafers white clay, which isan incredibly smooth and elegant clay body, and Brown Stone clay, which has a very muddy, earthy, rustic feel and appearance.
-I have a habit of switching back
+Loafers white clay, which is an incredibly smooth and elegant clay body, and Brown Stone clay, which has a very muddy, earthy, rustic feel and appearance.
+I have a habit of switching back and

-and forth between the two elegant and earthy experiences.
+forth between the two elegant and earthy experiences.
 All of my pottery is fired to cone six.
 I use food safe glazes that can go in the dishwasher.
-I am so interested in the life span of